kyma-project/kyma/docs/03-tutorials/00-security/sec-03-setup-mtls-gateway.md

    EOF
    ```

-5. Add Client Root CA to cacert bundle secret for mTLS Gateway.
-Export the following value as an environment variable and run the command provided:
+5. Add client root CA to CA cert bundle secret for mTLS Gateway.
+Export the following value as an environment variable and run the command:

    ```bash
    # Add CA Cert to kyma-mtls-gateway